 Permitting Thresholds for Marine Vessel Loading in Texas

-In September 2016, the Texas Commission on Environmental Quality (TCEQ) issued new guidance for permitting marine loading collection efficiencies for ocean-going vessels.
+In 2016, the Texas Commission on Environmental Quality (TCEQ) issued guidance for permitting marine loading collection efficiencies for ocean-going vessels.
 The guidance is based on emissions capture data collected by ILTA terminal members from approximately 50 ship tests conducted between 2012 and 2015.
 TCEQ's policy change was in direct response to ILTA's initiative to educate the agency on vapor collection effectiveness in order to improve the permitting conditions for such operations based on actual data.